developer-ics/s500_DataAcq_PostProcessing/ProcessingScripts_Latest_Stable/README.md

 Parameters for this step are:

 echo_profile,boolean - enables processing of echo intensity,0
+**Note that if the maximum range (length_mm)\_ as set on the USV (sonar_param.csv) is changed during the survey echo_profile,1 will not work and this parameter must set to 0.
+To process data where length_mm is changed during the survey the data must be divided into two folders an processed each folder must be processed separately.**

 system_default_sound_speed,m/s (set in sonar and usually not changed),1500